-Diphtheria, measles, polio, tetanus, rubella (German measles) and mumps are serious childhood diseases.
-As of July 1, 2014, there have been three more diseases added to the list: meningococcal disease, pertussis (whopping cough) and chickenpox.
+Diphtheria, measles, polio, tetanus, rubella (German measles), mumps, meningococcal disease, pertussis (whooping cough) and varicella (chickenpox) are serious childhood diseases.
 The best prevention we have against these diseases is immunization.
-As many children as possible must be immunized to stop the spread of them through the community.
+As many children as possible should be immunized to provide the best protection for individuals and to stop the spread of preventable diseases throughout the community.

-To ensure the protection of children and the public, the Ontario Ministry of Health and Long Term Care administers a universal school immunization program as part of the Immunization of School Pupils Act.
-Under the act, Wellington-Dufferin-Guelph Public Health (WDGPH) is legally required to collect and maintain a complete immunization history on all children enrolled in a school.
+To ensure the protection of children and the public, the Ontario Ministry of Health administers a universal school immunization program as part of the Immunization of School Pupils Act.
+Under the Act, Wellington-Dufferin-Guelph Public Health (WDGPH) is legally required to collect and maintain a complete immunization history on all children enrolled in a school.

-If you update your vaccinations at a Public Health Clinic, the information will be reported by the staff there.
-If you go to a nurse practitioner or family doctor you must call the WDGPH Immunization line at 1-800-265-7293 ext.
-4389 to report the update.
+If you update your child’s vaccinations at a Public Health Clinic, the information will be reported by the staff there.
+If you go to a nurse practitioner or family doctor, you can request that your healthcare provider fax or email the vaccination updates to WDGPH.
+If your healthcare provider is unable to do this, you can report the update to www.immunizewdg.ca or by contacting WDGPH via email [email protected] or by phone 1-800-265-7293 ext.
+7006.

-You may decide because of medical, religious or philosophical reasons not to immunize your child.
-In this case, contact WDGPH for an exemption.
-If one of the nine diseases appears in your child’s school, your child may have to stay out of school until the disease is no longer present.
+If you decide not to immunize your child for medical, religious, or philosophical reasons, please contact WDGPH to begin the exemption process.
+If one of the nine diseases appears in your child’s school and your child is unimmunized, they may have to stay out of school until the disease is no longer present.

-Students who fail to provide proof of immunization or an exemption form will be suspended from school by WDGPH under the School Immunization Act.
+Students who fail to provide proof of immunization or an exemption form will be suspended from school by WDGPH under the Immunization of School Pupils Act.